Gift Acceptance FAQs

 WHO is transparent about its contributions from Member States and non-government supporters, including companies (see https://open.who.int/).
 Currently, contributions from companies, philanthropies, and individuals who give through the WHO Foundation make up less than 0.5% of WHO’s overall annual budget.

-We never accept money from the arms or tobacco industries, or from anyone under UN sanctions or any party subject to sanctions in a relevant jurisdiction.
+We never accept money from the arms or tobacco industries, consistent with the industry exclusions of WHO’s FENSA, or from anyone under UN sanctions or any party subject to sanctions in a relevant jurisdiction.

 How does the WHO Foundation stay transparent?